ChingWhee/tp/docs/UserGuide.md

 [Available in all Screens]
 - Pressing **Ctrl+Z** or **Ctrl+C** will signal the end of input.
 - The program will exit immediately with the message: `No input detected.
 Exiting...`
-- This is an alternative to typing the `bye` command to exit the application.

 **Format:** _(Ctrl+Z / Ctrl+C during command input)_